rcfoster/rcfoster.github.io/_posts/2014-1-1-experience-1.markdown

 ---
 layout: default
-img: trinity.jpg
+img: Submarine.jpg
 category: experience
-title: Postdoctoral Work
+title: Work
 description: |
 ---
-My current research as a postdoc at Los Alamos National Laboratory involves uncertainty quantification of computational error in stochastic emulators and analysis of microstructures of additively manufactured materials.
+I work as a statistician for Bettis atomic power laboratory, providing the Navy with statistical support for its reactors.
+In my free time I've done some research in psychometrics.
 I've also conducted research into applications of quantum computing in statistics.